 C’mon, Q. What kind of taco did you have for lunch?
 D, I had a bagel with egg, bacon, cheese, green pepper, onion, and roasted red peppers around 2:45 this afternoon.
 I got a bit of a late start.

-In one form or another, I’ve had an eye towards preserving my CD collection long term since 2003.1 Back then, my process was pretty complicated; now, it’s fairly simple.
+In one form or another, I’ve had an eye towards preserving my CD collection long term since 2003. ((Why am I writing this update?
+I referenced something the other day that referenced the original post.
+Holy nine years, Batman.))
+Back then, my process was pretty complicated; now, it’s fairly simple.
 The principle is pretty simple: get the music off of the CDs while preserving their package and state.
 I’m okay with CDs only being played a handful of times, as I’m more interested in the packaging and getting all the bits.

 Here’s the process:

 - Scan the release into Delicious Library.
 This works for purchased CDs only, of course.
 Concert recordings don’t go in here, as I didn’t pay to take ownership of them.
 I put things into DL so I can loan them out and know who has what.
 Also, I have this as a record for insurance purposes.

 - Check MusicBrainz for the release.
 Every so often, I have to go and add the release, but I’m an auto-editor.

 - Rip the CD in Apple Lossless.
 I’d use FLAC for maximum interoperability, but Apple only uses their lossless format for iTunes, and as I use iTunes Match to move music onto my iDevices, I knuckle under and use their format.
 I don’t see it going away anytime soon, so I don’t feel like I’m investing time ripping into a format that I won’t use.
 When I compare this to the 3-4 different lossy encodings I used from 2003-2011, it’s not a big concern. ((That I kept moving the target was a big part of the problem.))
 Now that I have two large HDD arrays, I really don’t worry about storage space.